sahithyandev/s3/src/content/docs/data-communication-and-networking/11-transmission-media.md

 2 types:
 - Terrestial
-  Used for long haul telecommunications and short point-to-point links. requires fewer repeaters but line of sight. uses a parabolic dish to focus a narrow beam onto a receiver antenna. higher frequencies give higher data rates. main source of loss is attenuation
+  Used for long haul telecommunications and short point-to-point links. requires fewer repeaters but line of sight. uses a parabolic dish to focus a narrow beam onto a receiver antenna. higher frequencies give higher data rates. main source of loss is attenuation.

 - Satellite
   A relay station. receives on one frequency, amplifies or repeats signal and transmits on another frequency. typically requires geo-stationary orbit.
 Used in television, long distance telephone, private business networks, global positioning.

 ### Radio waves

-Omnidirectional.
+Can be omnidirectional if the antenna supports it.
 Line of sight is required.
 Suffers from multipath interference.

 ### Infrared waves